 1 Administrative Assistant - Shared between Admissions & Records and Financial Aid (1 FTE) to support office operations, process check requests, make sure financial aid forms are stocked, and order supplies.
 This is a new position that was added to provide much needed clerical support to Student Services.
-This new position, hired in 2021, replaced the Part-Time Financial Aid Senior Secretary position that had been vacant since June 2018.

 1 Director (1 FTE) responsible for management and administration of the Financial Aid Program.
-The Director is responsible for the accounting of 7 Categorical budgets and 1 General Fund Maintenance of Effort budget that are the funding source for financial aid operations.
+The Director is responsible for the accounting of 8 Categorical budgets and 1 General Fund Maintenance of Effort budget that are the funding source for financial aid operations.
 The Director is responsible for the timely completion of federal, state, and local reports such as; FISAP, Gainful Employment, MIS Reporting, SSARCC Expenditure Reporting, and Program Review.
 The Director maintains compliance with all federal, state, and local regulations governing student financial aid programs.
 Most importantly the Director serves the students to help them; receive financial support toward their education, maintain satisfactory academic progress, grow in their financial literacy, and complete their academic goals.